nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="facets-humanizers-report"></a> Humanizers Report

 The humanizers report provides a list of fields that have been humanized in CSV format.
 The report format is: provider, concept id, product short name, product version, original field value, humanized field value.

 curl "%CMR-ENDPOINT%/humanizers/report"

+Note that this report is currently generated every 24 hours with the expectation that this more than satisfies weekly usage needs.

 #### <a name="facets-in-xml-responses"></a> Facets in XML Responses